Leveraging Unlabeled Data from Unknown Sources via Dual-Path Guidance for Deepfake Face Detection: Conclusion

 \section{Conclusion}

 This work addresses the critical challenge of detecting deepfakes in realistic settings, where vast amounts of unlabeled data remain underutilized.
-We propose DPGNet, a novel framework that leverages text-guided alignment, curriculum-driven pseudo label generation, to fully exploit unlabeled deepfakes.
-By unifying visual and textual embeddings in a domain-invariant space, DPGNet captures generalizable features, dynamically selects informative samples to avoid overfitting, and preserves source-domain robustness via distillation.
-Extensive benchmarks (11 popular datasets) show that DPGNet consistently outperforms state-of-the-art methods (+6.3\%).
-In the future, we plan to extend DPGNet with incremental learning and explore its applicability to related tasks such as anomaly detection and face anti-spoofing.
+We propose DPGNet, a novel framework that leverages text-guided alignment, curriculum-driven pseudo label generation, to exploit unlabeled deepfakes.
+By unifying visual and textual embeddings in a domain-invariant space, DPGNet captures generalizable features, selects informative samples to avoid overfitting.
+Extensive benchmarks show that DPGNet outperforms SOTA methods by a margin.